DIY Extension Cord Holder (Easy & Cheap)

 This DIY cord holder is perfect for keeping extension cords in check and out of the way.
 It’s super quick to make, costs next to nothing, and looks great too.
 So what are you waiting for?
 Make one or two today!

 Don’t wait.
-Get your free plan (including the detailed instructions and measurements) now!
+Get your PDF plan (including the detailed instructions and measurements) now!

 Thank you for stopping by.
 If you enjoyed this tutorial, would you please take a moment and pin it to Pinterest?
 I’d really appreciate it!